synbsk/ZohoDelugeGSTIN_Checking/README.md

 ## Additional Requirements:
 You can make some optional additions to the existing function, like

-### 1. Extracting PAN Number from the GSTIN Number
+### 1. Extracting Indian PAN Number from the GSTIN Number using Deluge, Zoho Functions
 You can add the below line, to get PAN number in the added response map

 ```